hidde/eleventy-wcag-reporter/README.md

 * Create reports in English or Dutch
 * Automatically output a score card in the report

+## Status of the project

+This is a side project, it comes with no warranty.

 ## Set up

 1. Install Eleventy globally with `npm install -g @11ty/eleventy`